-My thoughts on Gold and Silver Investing
+Gold and Silver Investing

 To be a successful Investor, you must be willing to hedge(bet) against the consensus... and be right more than 50% of the time.
-Most individual Investors own no physical Gold or Silver and see it as a "losers" game.
+Most individual Investors own no physical Gold or Silver and see it as a losers game.
 But if you research the portfolios of the banks and most Wealth Management Funds, they have between 10% to 15% of their wealth invested into physical Gold and Silver.
-You should ask yourself, if Gold is only for losers, why has the price of an ounce of it gone from $32 in 1967, to $1750 in 2019 ?
+You should ask yourself, if Gold is only for losers, why has the price of an ounce of it gone from $32 in 1967, to $2250 in 2020 ?
 Are the CEO's of the major banks losers for purchasing so much Gold?
 And why does the USA Treasuries have over 8000 tons of Gold?
-The US dollar is the preferred World Reserve Currency, but these "losers" are still holding onto a whole bunch of Gold.
+The US dollar is the preferred World Reserve Currency, but these so called,"losers" are still holding onto a whole bunch of Gold.
 And that begs the question, why are there so many “Investment Professionals” out there suggesting that only losers invest in physical Gold, when some of the most influential players in the financial markets see and take advantage of the many benefits of holding physical Gold and Silver?....just maybe there's something to it !

 If you’ve spoken with a successful professional Financial Adviser who truly had your best interest in mind, they likely informed you that Gold and Silver have historically been used as the absolute determination and protection of wealth for thousands of years, and continues in this role to this very day.
 The USA has been the premier Reserve Currency around the world for many years now, but why?
 Mainly because of one fundamental reason that has stayed the test of time.
 They have more Gold to back up their financial system, than any other country on earth.